SeisComP/scdlpicker/README.md

 * `scdlpicker.relocate-event.py`

-A simple SeisComP relocator for SeisComP.
+A simple relocator for SeisComP, to be used on the command line.
 For a given event location it simply reads DL picks from the database and attempts to obtain a reasonable event location, which is then sent to the SeisComP system.
+It is planned to fully automate this relocation by either running `scdlpicker.relocate-event.py` continuously or extending `scautoloc` to be able to properly process DL picks.
+Or both.

 ## Requirements